 Dental Health - focus: general population - priority ranking: 4

 Prior Health Needs Assessments noted the need for expanded access to dental health services.
 Dental health needs for children, the underserved, and uninsured populations are very high.
-Health expert feedback has reinforced the data.

 Past numbers showed that in comparison to other populations in the county, these populations significantly overutilized emergency departments for dental problems.
 In 2008, Medicaid and self-pay patients accounted for 54 percent of ER visits for dental problems whereas they accounted for only 25 percent of all ER visits.